 Substitutions & Variations

 Here are some great recipe variations & ingredient substitutions that can be made.
-Add, omit, or use one of these alternatives for other delicious recipe ideas for Southern Fried Corn and Bacon.
 These may help you enjoy this recipe even with dietary, health, or personal nutritional preferences.

 Substitutions